 - How much food do you think each person can eat during the party?

 - How much drink do you think people will want to drink?

 - Do you think there will be activities other than eating and drinking?
 How about party games or watching a movie?

-Use our Measurement resources to help students with timetablingthe party and consolidating their understanding of capacity and measurement.
+Use our Measurement resources to help students consolidate their understanding of capacity and measurement.

 If each student drinks one cup of drink, and a cup holds 4 fl oz, how many 1 pint bottles of drink will we need?

 Students can plan a schedule for the party, and organize the amount of food, drink, and party supplies they will need to purchase.

 Some parents may prefer providing something homemade for the party – if this is the case, you may like to ask students to calculate the cost of the ingredients into the budget.

 An End of Term Party – A Healthy Alternative

 I’m well aware that the days of allowing our students to ply themselves with junk food are far behind us.